Reflections on BSDEs: A priori estimates

-which differs from our {\rm Inequality \eqref{eq::decompeta}} by not including $\{t\}$ in the domain of integration of the innermost integral.
-The above inequality follows by an application of Tonelli's theorem to
+This differs from our {\rm Inequality \eqref{eq::decompeta}} since $\{t\}$ is not included in the domain of integration of the innermost integral.
+However, the above inequality is derived by applying Tonelli's theorem to

-and as we saw in the proofs of this section, changing the order of integration will force us to include $\{t\}$ in the domain of integration of the innermost integral.
-Hence a weighted bound on $F(t-)$ and not on $F(t)$ $($see \eqref{eq::def_F}$)$ is needed.
-Thus an additional term of the form $\mathrm{e}^{(\gamma\lor\beta)\Phi}$ will appear in the contraction constant $M^\Phi(\hat\beta)$, and it now seems that no closed form expression of this constant can be found.
-One then naturally has to employ numerical schemes. \end{remark}
+and as we saw in the proofs of this section, changing the order of integration necessitates including $\{t\}$ in the domain of integration of the innermost integral.
+Consequently, a weighted bound on $F(t-)$ rather than on $F(t)$ $($see \eqref{eq::def_F}$)$ is required.
+Hence, an additional term of the form $\mathrm{e}^{(\gamma\lor\beta)\Phi}$ should appear in the contraction constant $M^\Phi(\hat\beta)$ in {\rm\cite{papapantoleon2018existence}}.
+It now seems that no closed-form expression for this contraction constant can be derived.
+Therefore, one naturally has to resort to employing numerical schemes. \end{remark}

-For the sake completeness, we close this section with the following weighted estimate on the increasing processes $(k^r,k^\ell)$.
+For the sake completeness, we close this section with the following weighted bound on the increasing processes $(k^r,k^\ell)$.
 We have refrained from including this estimate in \Cref{prop::apriori_bsde} as we will not need it in the contraction argument.
-To state the estimate, we introduce the function $\mathfrak{j} : [0,\infty)^3 \longrightarrow [0,\infty)$ by the formula
+To state the bound, we define the function $\mathfrak{j} : [0,\infty)^3 \longrightarrow [0,\infty)$ by the formula

 Here we use the convention $0 \coloneqq 0/0$.